powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.2.03 Change: Quit message on video end/player quit in -Play Directory and Autoplay.

 ###  v4.2.02 Add: added message to Home -Find if there are no video files.